Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Preliminaries

-The principle of visual masking indicates that image quality is mainly related to the visibility of distortion.
-Specifically, the same image shows different visual quality when degraded by distortions of different types and intensity levels.
+The principle of visual masking indicates that image quality is mainly related to the visibility of distortion~\cite{wang2023visual, zheng2024cdinet}.
+Specifically, the same image can exhibit different perceptual quality when it is affected by distortions of different types and intensity levels.
 However, the visibility of an identical distortion varies across different image contents.
 As shown in Figure~\ref{vms} (a), for lens blur, images with smooth content have higher MOS values than those with complex textures under the same distortion level, indicating that smooth content has a stronger masking ability for this distortion.
 However, images with smooth content are more sensitive to quantization noise than those with complex textures (see Figure~\ref{vms} (b)).

 Therefore, although the degradation $D$ acts as the fundamental determinant of quality assessment, it is modulated by the image content $C$ due to the visual masking effect.
-Motivated by this insight, we reformulate FR-IQA as a process of causal disentanglement representation learning, as shown in Figure~\ref{SCM} (b).
-First, we decouple degradation features from $I_d$ under the guidance of content invariance between the reference and distorted images.
-Second, we model the content-dependent modulation of degradation visibility, $C \to D$.
+Motivated by this insight, FR-IQA is reformulated as a process of causal disentanglement representation learning, as shown in Figure~\ref{SCM} (b).
+First, degradation features are decoupled from $I_d$ under the guidance of content invariance between the reference and distorted images.
+Second, the content-dependent modulation of degradation visibility, $C \to D$, is modeled.
 Finally, the resulting content-influenced degradation feature is used to predict the MOS.